mxg-mega/alx-system_engineering-devops/0x00-shell_basics/README.md

 second was listing files
-third is printing home directory fourth is the long format listing fifth is displaying hidden files
+third is printing home directory fourth is the long format listing fifth is displaying hidden file sixth list with dates